junxit/us-congress-bills-111/metadata.md

 - 2010-02-24 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H789)
 - 2010-02-24 — The previous question was ordered pursuant to the rule. (consideration: CR H787)
 - 2010-02-24 — WORDS TAKEN DOWN - Twice during the course of debate, exception was taken to certain words used and a demand was made to have words taken down.
 Mr. Weiner asked unanimous consent to withdraw the words.
 Without objection the words were withdrawn.
 The House resumed debate on H.R.
 4626.
+- 2010-02-25 — Received in the Senate.
+- 2010-02-26 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2010-03-01 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 277.